aheckmann/mongorc.js/Readme.md

   - `pretty()` queries by default
   - `ugly()` helper
-  - prompt that displays current db name
+  - prompt that displays info relative to server type

 ## Pretty